everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 ---

 [Everywhere Computer][everywhere-comp] is an emerging decentralized platform that aims to distribute computational tasks across a vast, open network.
 This network spans from your personal machine to other devices on your LAN, a cluster of cloud nodes, and even to [PoPs (points of presence)][pop] located at the edge of the Internet.
-Processing happens as close to the data source as possible or scheduled on nodes with general availability or critical resources like sufficiently capable CPUs or GPUs.
+Processing happens as close to the data source as possible or scheduled on nodes with general availability or specialized capabilities like high-powered CPUs or GPUs.

 At its core, Everywhere Computer is built on the [InterPlanetary Virtual Machine (IPVM)][ipvm] protocol.
 It executes [workflows][workflows] containing tasks that are [content-addressed][content-addressing]—which means they're uniquely identified by their content rather than by their location.
 This system is powered by our [Homestar runtime][homestar-runtime], an engine that runs Wasm-based workflows composed of [Wasm components][wasm-component] with runnable functions that can be scheduled and executed by any Homestar peer throughout the network.